Evaluation of post-hoc interpretability methods in time-series classification: Discussion and conclusion

-We also note that the Shapley Value Sampling method was the most computing intensive among the methods tested as part of this research.
-In this regards, the Integrated Gradients can offer a good compromise given its performance across all models and datasets tested given its shorter running time.
-For the two interpretability methods above, our analysis shows that the most important time steps for a neural network to classify a sample are correctly grasped.
-However, we observe a discrepancy between the theoretical estimate and the actual curves produced by the different interpretability methods (middle column in figure~\ref{fig:dynamics-random-normal}).
+The two metrics $AUC\tilde{S}_{\mathrm{top}}$ and $F1\tilde{S}$, along with the majority of the literature on interpretability methods evaluation focuses on relevance identification (i.e., ranking time steps according to their importance).
+In this work, we also build a first step towards evaluating \textit{relevance attribution}.
+This evaluates how the relevance reflects the relative importance of each time step compared to the others.
+The attribution is qualitatively evaluated using the $\tilde{S}_{A}-\text{TIC}$ curves (figure~\ref{fig:rel-attribution_ecg}).
+These curves provide an understanding of the ability of an interpretability method to correctly weigh relevance and are compared to a newly derived theoretical estimation (derived in Supplementary information, section 4).
+This theoretical estimate is depicted in figure~\ref{fig:rel-attribution_ecg} as a black dashed line.
+The \textit{relevance attribution} performance is consistently different between the different neural networks tested and it also varies between datasets.
+The common denominator is the inability of the interpretability methods to follow the theoretical estimate.
 This indicates that the relevance attributed to each time step does not reflect the relative importance of this time step in the classification task.
-Instead the attributed relevance acts more as a ranking of the most important time steps among themselves.
-For example, a point with a relevance of 0.1 for a total classification score of 1 might not necessarily account for 10\% of the final prediction but will be more important than a point with a relevance equal to 0.05.
+Instead, the attributed relevance acts more as a ranking of the most important time steps among themselves.
+For example, a point with a relevance of 0.1 for a total classification score of 1 might not necessarily account for 10\% of the final prediction, but will be more important than a point with a relevance equal to 0.05.
+Albeit qualitative, these curves may be used to assess visually whether an interpretability method provides a balanced relevance.

-A limitation of the designed methodology is the assumption that time steps are independent and hence their relevance can be estimated separately by occluding the time steps of interest.
-This assumption does not hold for neural networks which learn dependencies across time steps.
-This limitation is however taken into account by occluding the quantile of the most relevant time steps.
-By occluding the most important time steps together and not separately, the most important dependencies are to be captured.
-Further post processing of the relevance extracted with the interpretability methods should be developed to highlight these dependencies across time steps as well as across features.

-Along with the ranking of interpretability methods performance, we introduced the HMI score.
-This provides a way of assessing whether domain experts and neural networks agree on the time series data interpretation, aspect that to the authors' knowledge has not been formalized before.
-The results presented on the synthetic family of datasets, table~\ref{table:expert_score}, shows that the interpretability method that best match the intuition of an ``expert" do not reflect the interpretability method which achieved the highest $AUC\tilde{S}_{\mathbb{E}}$.
-This difference between the two metrics reinforces the idea that while it might be of interest to compare the important part of a time series for a given task between a trained model and an expert, it should not be used to assess the performance of an interpretability method.